Molly is currently a student studying Earth Science, English, and Studio Art.

 - Elizabeth Rigby, Quarterly Review December 1848

 Indeed, Jane Eyre is not only looked at as a classic Bildungsroman, but also a protofeminist work with Jane as the heroine.
 However, when we observe Jane in terms of her objectification, she almost ceases to be human throughout the novel: at least, she is not a human in the way that characters surrounding her present humanity.
 She becomes a strange and unearthly outsider.
 Jane is certainly a heavily critiqued and excluded character, yet she remains the ‘heroine’ of the novel.
-This paper will question what is means to have the narrator, with whom we are meant to empathize with and relate to, become an inhuman object in the eyes of other characters.
+This article will question what it means to have the narrator, with whom we are meant to empathize and relate, become an inhuman object in the eyes of other characters.